-In this article, we’ll recall what primitives are and go over them.
+In this tutorial, we'll look at what these primitives are and go over each type.

 2. Primitive Data Types

-The eight primitives defined in Java are int, byte, short, long, float, double, boolean, and char – those aren’t considered objects and represent raw values.
+The eight primitives defined in Java are int, byte, short, long, float, double, boolean and char.
+These aren't considered objects and represent raw values.

 They're stored directly on the stack (check out this article for more information about memory management in Java).

-Let’s take a look at storage size, default values, and examples of how to use each type.
+We'll take a look at storage size, default values and examples of how to use each type.

 Let's start with a quick reference:

 |byte||8||-27||27– 1||byte b = 100;|

 |double||64||-2-1074||(2-2-52)·21023||double f = 1.456789012345678;|